 General Fund Revenues

-The district receives about 54 percent of General Fund revenues from state sources, 44 percent from local property taxes, and 2 percent from other local and federal sources.
+The district receives about 55 percent of General Fund revenues from state sources, 43 percent from local property taxes, and 2 percent from other local and federal sources.
 Since 2003, Georgia school districts have been under austerity reductions under which the state General Assembly has been unable to fund the Quality Basic Education (QBE) formula that is primarily based on student enrollment.
 During the recession, state funding reductions reached an all-time high for three years from 2011 through 2014.
 In fiscal year 2015, Georgia school districts saw some relief with additional revenues due to the relaxing of austerity reductions.
-Although austerity reductions are still in place, fiscal year 2016 has additional state revenues due to further relief from revenue reductions.
+Although austerity reductions are still in place, both fiscal years 2016 and 2017 have additional state revenues due to further relief from revenue reductions.

 General Fund Expenditures